Year 10 All Subjects: 4th Jan 2019 (All Courses)

 We look at your application form and we read what your present school have to say about you.
 It is then likely that we will call you in for a practical drama workshop and discussion.
 The workshop will look at how you interact with others, how creative you can be and how you contribute to lessons.
 You will also be asked to prepare a speech from a contemporary play to perform in the discussion.
 The discussion will ask you questions about yourself, your approach to school, what you think about theatre and the developments you want to make as a student at The BRIT School.
 We will be looking for totally committed students who can excel at and enjoy all subjects.

-The BTEC Level 2 First Certificate is a practical and vocational course.
+The BTEC Level 2 Tech Award in Performing Arts (Theatre) is a practical and vocational course.
 You will explore acting techniques.
 You will look at improvisation skills and how to make exciting and dynamic theatre on stage.
 Students take a professional and focused approach to rehearsing productions, learning how to study texts and how to perform with confidence and skill.
 Students will take part in workshops and schemes of work that not only develop them as performers but also as people.

 The BRIT School theatre course frequently looks at how drama can explore serious social issues, as well as performing both scripted and devised work.